abnewstein/Quran/README.md

 ## Features

-- Strongly-typed models for Quranic Chapters (Surahs) and Verses (Ayahs).
+- Strongly-typed models for Quranic Chapters and Verses.
 - Utility functions to validate chapter and verse numbers.

 ## Installation